 c89.5 provides a supportive learning environment for high school students, giving them work experience and building professional skills for success in the future.

-c89.5 is a Career and Technical Education (CTE) program at Nathan Hale High School in north Seattle.
-Our Digital Media program consists of individual semester-long courses, beginning with Intro to Digital Media 1 , then Advanced Digital Media 2, 3, and 4, as well as internships (unpaid and paid) and volunteer opportunities.
+In addition to our award-winning music and public service programs, c89.5 also operates a Career and Technical Education (CTE) program within Nathan Hale High School in north Seattle.
+Our Digital Media program consists of individual semester-long courses, beginning with Intro to Digital Media 1 , then Advanced Digital Media 2, 3, and 4, paid internships, and volunteer opportunities for students and community members.

 Our students learn important skills like audio production, radio programming, broadcast writing, and live announcing.
 Most importantly, the one-on-one support and work experience they get at c89.5 helps our students develop the confidence and professionalism to be successful in the work-world.